 The K=1 Project team returned to the islands in the summer of 2015, with the goal of measuring external gamma radiation levels on some of the northern Marshall islands (Enewetak, Medren, and Runit on Enewetak Atoll; Bikini and Nam on Bikini Atoll; and Rongelap on Rongelap Atoll), all of which were exposed to high levels of radioactive fallout during the testing era.
 These measurements provide an estimate of the external radiation a person living on the islands is exposed to in a given year.
 Results from this first trip concluded that external gamma radiation levels were above the standard agreed upon by the government of the United States and the Republic of the Marshall Islands (RMI) (100 mrem/y = 1 mSv/y) on the island of Bikini, but were below this standard in the other islands tested.
 These results, however, do not guarantee that the islands with lower external radiation levels are in fact below the agreed upon standard.
 This is because exposure to radiation can also occur through internal pathways, such as by ingestion of contaminated food, all which have to be taken into account when considering total exposure to radiation.
 This trip culminated in a research publication with five junior women student authors (six women authors total) in the Proceedings of the National Academy of Sciences.

-K=1 Project’s most recent trip, in the summer of 2017, aimed to address further questions related to the issue of northern atoll resettlement.
+K=1 Project’s trip in the summer of 2017 aimed to address further questions related to the issue of northern atoll resettlement.
 Is the fruit, main food product grown in the Marshall Islands, contaminated by radiation, and to what extent?
 Is the soil from which the fruit get the nutrients and water contaminated?
 The K1 Project team measured radiation levels in fruit and soil in some of the islands of the Bikini Atoll, Utirik Atoll, Rongelap Atoll and Enewetak Atoll.
 Fruit collected included coconuts, pandanus and breadfruit, main components of the native Marshallese diet.
 Background gamma radiation levels were additionally measured in areas of interest not tested during the 2015 trip, such as Enyu Island and parts of Bikini Island, on Bikini Atoll; Ekuren and Japtan Islands on Enewetak Atoll; Naen Island on Rongelap Atoll; and Utirik, Aon and Elluk Islands, on Utirik Atoll.
 Prior to the 2017 trip, members of the K=1 Project team were also trained to scuba dive with the goal of collecting ocean sediment for further radiation measurements.
 For instance, finding the depth of maximum radiation in the ocean sediment provides insight into the levels of radiation to which benthic species are exposed.
 Radiation found in the top layers of the sediment may travel through the food chain, thus having persisting effects on both the native ecosystem and the diet of the Marshallese people.
 Diving skills also allowed the team to explore hidden history, as they dove to some of the ships sunk as a consequence of the nuclear tests.
 The K=1 Project conducted this research trip as an independent research group, not funded by the Marshallese or US Government.
 Research results will be published in peer-reviewed journals.

 Image Carousel with 6 slides